There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

-As I said before, the chaos was, unfortunately, a bit of a double-edged sword.
+As I said before, the chaos was unfortunately a bit of a double-edged sword.
 There is a fine line between being chaotic and being random.
 This movie seemed to see-saw over that line.
-There were times where I thought the chaos was great, but there were a lot of things that happened that just felt unnecessarily random.
+There were times where I thought the chaos was great, but there were a lot of things that happened that just felt random.

-I think the reason why a lot of this felt random was because of the poor character development.
-The writers did a poor job of setting up the characters in this situation, so when they each tried to do something desperate, I had no connection to the character doing it.
+The writers did a poor job of setting up the characters in this situation, so when they each tried to make their desperate Hail Mary, I had no connection to the character doing it.
 I did not care about the characters involved, and I did not understand why they did some of the things that they did.
-This made a lot of the actions or incidents feel hollow, and when you have a string of actions and incidents that you have no connection to, it is going to start feeling pretty random.
+This made a lot of the actions or incidents feel hollow, and when you have a string of actions and incidents that you have no connection to, it is going to start feeling pretty random and inconsequential.

 Pro: The Violence (+5pts)

-To be honest, I was pleasantly surprised with the violence in this movie.
+I was pleasantly surprised with the violence in this movie.
 Action movies are usually over-the-top in one way or another.
 Some are far more over-the-top than others, but most tend to exaggerate the action to some degree.
-Most action is played as entertaining, instead of brutal, and most characters in action movies are able to endure an unrealistic amount of punishment.
+Most action is played as entertaining instead of brutal, and most characters in action movies are able to endure an unrealistic amount of punishment.
 Free Fire was no such movie.

 In this movie, the filmmakers did an excellent job of making the action feel real and brutal.
-Each gunshot had weight to it, and you really get a sense that these characters are in serious danger.
-The filmmakers also did a good job of making the injuries feel realistic, as the characters were not exactly walking off gunshot wounds as if they were no big deal.
+Each gunshot had weight to it, and I really got a sense that these characters were in serious danger.
+The filmmakers also did a good job of making the injuries feel realistic, as the characters were not walking off gunshot wounds like they were no big deal.
 The filmmakers made the action feel brutal, dangerous, and real, while the actors made it obvious that their characters felt every hit they took.
 The action was not over-the-top, but do not mistake that to mean that it was not entertaining.
-The action felt brutal, it felt violent, and it ended up being one of the film’s strengths.

 Con: The Ending (-5pts)

-Okay, I am going to keep this brief to avoid spoilers.
-That being said, the ending of the movie felt like a bit of a disappointment.
+The ending of the movie felt like a bit of a disappointment.
 Was this related to a weak plot and poor character development?
 Absolutely.
-I did not have a connection with any of the characters, and had a tough time following which characters were on which side.
-This led to me not really being invested in the ending, because it felt like just another random event a series of random events.
+I did not have a connection with any of the characters, and I had a tough time following which characters were on which side.
+This led to me not really being invested in the ending, because it felt like just another random event in a series of random events.

 Grade: C- (71pts)